Table of Contents[Hide][Show]

 Previously there were specialty butcher shops, which provided carefully selected fresh meat along with advice for cooking it.
 When large stores were built with convenient in-house delis, many local butchers went out of business.

-With the closing of these shops came a loss of knowledge on how to prepare and eat unique cuts of meat like organ meats.
-As a result, only meat varieties that are quick and easy to cook have remained popular.
+With the closing of these shops came a loss of knowledge on how to prepare and eat unique cuts like organ meats.
+As a result, only meat varieties that are quick and easy to cook have stayed popular in the American diet.

 Losing Out on Nutrients

-- Kidney contains an incredible amount of lean protein and folate.
+- Kidney contains an incredible amount of lean protein, selenium, B2 (riboflavin), and B12.

-- Liver provides more nutrients gram for gram than any other food, and is particularly rich in vitamin B12 and vitamin A.
+- Liver provides more nutrients gram for gram than any other food, and is particularly rich in vitamins B12, folate, and vitamin A.

 Traditional cultures intuitively recognized these health benefits, which advances in nutritional science have confirmed.